 Lake Erie College in Ohio

 Lake Erie College in Ohio has 63 horses at the moment.
-Some horses in their program don’t travel, but many do for shows and intercollegiate competitions.
-The college also hosts events at their home facility.
+Some horses in their program don’t travel but many do for shows and intercollegiate competitions.
+The college also hosts events at its home facility.

 Lake Erie College’s vaccination program: